mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     import matplotlib.pyplot as plt

 Package descriptions:
 * The Dataset class is what we will be extending to create our own custom Dataset.
-As mentioned before, by extending this class to make our own, we will be able to feed this Dataset into the Pytorch DataLoader class, which will make training much easier.
+As mentioned before, by extending this class to make our own, we will be able to feed this Dataset into the PyTorch DataLoader class, which will make training much easier.
 * gzip will be used to unzip the MNIST files you downloaded earlier.
 As you may have noticed, they are all .gz files, which is the extension for files compressed by gzip.
 * numpy is great for making multidimensional arrays and just holding data in general.
 It's better than using the Python Lists as it uses less memory and is faster with calculations, as well as making it easy to change the dimensions of the data.
 * torch will be used for this class to turn the data from numpy arrays into tensors, which is the format neural networks use for data.